vijay-varadarajan/5_Web_to_Sheet_Logger/README.md

 ## Usage

+1. **Select Text**
-1. Select any text on a webpage
+   - Highlight any text on a webpage
+   - A "Save to Sheet" button will appear below the selection

+2. **Save Highlights**
-2. Click the "Save to Sheet" button that appears
+   - Click "Save to Sheet" to add the highlight to your collection
+   - A counter in the bottom right shows how many highlights you've collected

+3. **Add Tags and Save**
+   - Click "Save All Highlights" when ready
+   - In the review dialog:
+     - Add tags to organize your highlights
+     - Review all highlights
-3. The text and metadata will be saved to your Google Sheet
+     - Click "Save All" to save everything to your Google Sheet

 ## Data Format